renuo/applications-setup-guide/ruby_on_rails/linting_and_automatic_check.md

 end
 ```

-Use the [reek configuration provided](../templates/.reek) adding a `.reek` file in the root of the project.
+Use the [provided reek configuration](../templates/.reek) by adding a `.reek` file in the root of the project.

 ## SCSS lint